 The Victorian Government has introduced new requirements to improve swimming pool and spa safety, including inspection, maintenance and compliance requirements for property owners.

-The deadline for the mandatory registration of private pools and spas has been extended due to the impacts of COVID-19.
+The deadline for the mandatory registration of private pools and spas was 1 November 2020.

 The Victorian Government introduced new regulations in December last year to make swimming pools and spas safer and prevent young children from drowning.

 If you own a pool or spa, you now need to:

 - register your swimming pool or spa with Council before 1 November 2020

 - arrange for an inspection of your pool or spa safety barrier for compliance every four years

 - lodge a Pool and Spa Barrier Compliance Certificate with Council every four years

 - pay the prescribed fees to Council upon registration and lodgement of the certificate.